LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/use_module_2.rst

 The module identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category defined in a source file (the common case).
-In this case, dynamic binding will be used for all listed predicates (and non-terminals).
+In this case, :term:`dynamic binding` will be used for all listed predicates (and non-terminals).
 The parameter variable must be instantiated at runtime when the calls are made.